emilcarr/emilcarr.github.io/index.markdown

 I work part-time as a Project Worker for [Bikes for Refugees Scotland](https://bikesforrefugees.scot).
 This is my main living and takes up the bulk of my time.
 You can read more about Bikes for Refugees and find my work contact details at [bikesforrefugees.scot](https://bikesforrefugees.scot/)

-I'm a founding director of [Dynamo Glasgow CIC](https://dynamocic.org).
-We're a new, feminist, queer-led cycling and maintenance project in Glasgow.
-You can read more about us at [dynamocic.org](https://dynamocic.org).
-Currently, I'm taking a step back from much of this work while my colleagues do a fine job.

 ## Contact